lctrcl/crwg/README.md

 Current tools doesn't have ability to find this kind of passwords, so I wrote a little Python tool over a weekend to accomplish this.

 It's called "Custom Russian WordList Generator" and it does basically three things:
-- downloads and cleans up russian dictionary (based on ruscorpora and opencorpora)
+- downloads and cleans up Russian dictionary (based on ruscorpora and opencorpora)
 - generates custom dictionaries in 'reverse translit'
 - analyzes passwords leaks (not provided) and finds frequency of such passwords

-It can be easily extended with new layouts and have also clasical 'translit' mode.
+It can be easily extended with new layouts and have also classical 'translit' mode.
 In the future I might convert it to pipal module (if it's possible).

 # Where it's useful

 In pentest, it's always useful to generate custom wordlists.
-With a combination of [CeWl](https://digi.ninja/projects/cewl.php) and CRWG you can build up some nice wordlists if you working with russian-based companies and persons.
+With a combination of [CeWl](https://digi.ninja/projects/cewl.php) and CRWG you can build up some nice wordlists if you working with Russian-based companies and persons.

 Also, you can just take top used 'reverse translit' passwords and use it at a custom dictionary.